 Selling your home on your own gives you the control and financial savings of acting as your real estate agent.
 However, if FSBO isn’t working for you, there’s always the option to hire a real estate agent later.
 No matter which path you choose, you have the freedom to choose your title agency.

-Leading Edge Title is experienced in closing FSBO sales and offers affordable prices with top-notch service.
+Leading Edge Title is experienced in closing FSBO sales and offers affordable prices with top-notch service regardless of whether you are trying to sell your own home, need help with a short sale, or are looking for information on a reverse mortgage.
 With a real estate attorney on-site, you can trust us for accurate and thorough title searches.